 It’s true that we all have different levels of soft skills.
 Some people are naturally easy-going and charismatic in communication and in letting go of stress.
-Some are born with an inner button which they can turn into relaxing mode in seconds.
+Some are born with an inner button that they can turn into a relaxing mode in seconds.
 But some others (may I add the majority of us) are putting a lot of effort to calm down and seeking ways to take a break from reality.
 Adulthood is a series of continuous obligations and crisis management with some periodic pauses of quiet times.

-During the last months due to the extra daily pressure of the pandemic people have been experiencing new levels of stress.
+During the last months due to the extra daily pressure of the pandemic, people have been experiencing new levels of stress.
 Would be lying if I was excluding myself from this stressful state of mind.
-Others might be dealing the ongoing circumstances with more grace than me but I am not ashamed to admit how tired and exhausted I feel after 10 months of agony in lockdown.
+Others might be dealing with the ongoing circumstances with more grace than me but I am not ashamed to admit how tired and exhausted I feel after 10 months of agony in lockdown.

 It’s ok not to be ok

-In other words, being perceived as always happy and in positive mood is considered more as a symptom of toxic positivity, to say at least.
+In other words, being perceived as always happy and in a positive mood is considered more as a symptom of toxic positivity, to say at least.
 Dare to feel uncomfortable and depressed.
 Let it teach you the dark colors of your emotional world.
 Accept the dark side of life.

-How do I deal with this uneasy feeling of doom everytime I watch the news about the pandemic?
+How do I deal with this uneasy feeling of doom every time I watch the news about the pandemic?

 It’s easy… I stopped watching the news daily.
 This was a strategic decision to save my sanity.
 Reading the news has helped me to stay calm.
 It makes it easier to lower the fierce slap of reality when things get worse.

 Taking a step back from what is happening could save our lives.
-Most of the times we tend to react at the top of our emotions and we lose the best energy in fighting against the stream of events.
+Most of the time we tend to react at the top of our emotions and we lose the best energy in fighting against the stream of events.
 Have you ever thought that doing nothing could be the best decision ever?

 Doing nothing is better